NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* The buffer must be bound to memory.
+* The buffer must be bound to memory

 **`Multithreading:`**